Breast Lift

 - Breasts that have lost their shape after massive weight loss

-- Development of loose skin that exacerbates the drooping and creates an aged appearance
+- Development of loose skin that exacerbates the drooping

 - Nipples and areolas that point downward instead of forward